Fine-tuning of universal machine-learning interatomic potentials for high-entropy alloys with application to 2D (Mo,Ta,Nb,W,V)S$_2$: Results

 A critical step in fine-tuning the models is the selection of an appropriate training set.
 It is extremely challenging to achieve comprehensive sampling of the vast chemical and configurational space of HEAs, which is one of the main reasons why in previous MLIP studies for HEAs random structures have often been employed in training set\cite{cao2025capturing,kostiuchenko2019impact}.
 However, for 2D structures, this difficulty is significantly reduced, and the number of enumerated structures shown in Fig.~\ref{fig:heas}(d) remains tractable.
 These two approaches are compared in Fig.~\ref{fig:enumeration}, where we use the (Mo,Ta)S$_2$ system as an example to cross-validate the performance of models fine-tuned using random structures and enumerated structures, respectively, by comparing their predictions with DFT results.

-For both the random and enumerated models, three training sets were selected.
+For this binary test case, two reference databases were constructed for the model evaluation.
+The random database contains 50 randomly generated equimolar $4\times4$ (Mo,Ta)S$_2$ structures.
+The enumerated database contains all equimolar enumerated (Mo,Ta)S$_2$ structures with supercell sizes from 2 to 10, giving 130 structures in total (Supplementary Table S1).
+Six fine-tuned models were trained using selected structures from either the random or enumerated structure pools, three models each.
 To ensure a fair comparison, the total number of atoms in each corresponding pair of training sets was kept approximately the same.
-For the enumerated models, the three training sets consist of all equimolar structures of supercell sizes in the range 2--4, 2--6, and 2--8 (Supplementary Table S1).
-The corresponding training sets for the random models contain 1, 4, and 18 equimolar $4 \times 4$ supercells, respectively.
+The labels in Fig.~\ref{fig:enumeration} denote the training sets used for fine-tuning.
+Here, E and R denote enumerated and random equimolar structures, respectively.
+E(2,4), E(2,4,6), and E(2,4,6,8) include all equimolar enumerated structures with the listed supercell sizes.
+Similarly, R(4$\times$4)*n denotes a random training set containing n equimolar $4\times4$ supercells.
 The dataset was split into training, test, and validation subsets as described in the Methods section.
 An exception is made for the smallest models in both the random and enumeration groups, which were divided only into training (90\%) and validation (10\%) subsets due to their limited dataset sizes.

 Fig.~\ref{fig:enumeration}(a) and (b) show that each model consistently performs better on the type of structures it was trained on.
 Moreover, both the random and enumerated models exhibit a decreasing trend in MAE for both types of structures as the size of the training dataset increases.
 The only non-monotonic result is the E(2,4,6) model in Fig~\ref{fig:enumeration}(a), which shows a slightly higher error on the R-data compared to the E(2,4) model.